kwgch/claude_code_cluster/instruction.md

 1. [ ] Read task specification from task.md
 2. [ ] Analyze task complexity and plan worker allocation
 3. [ ] Determine if this is a new creation task or modification of existing project
+4. [ ] Initialize git workflow if in a git repository
-4. [ ] Set up the tmux environment with 4 worker panes (Phase 1)
+5. [ ] Set up the tmux environment with 4 worker panes (Phase 1)
-5. [ ] Create output directory structure if needed (for new creation tasks)
+6. [ ] Create output directory structure if needed (for new creation tasks)

 ### Task Distribution
-6. [ ] Break down the main task into 4 parallel workstreams
+7. [ ] Break down the main task into 4 parallel workstreams
-7. [ ] Assign specific roles to each worker (Developer, Analyst, etc.)
+8. [ ] Assign specific roles to each worker (Developer, Analyst, etc.)
-8. [ ] Create worker instruction files with output location guidance
+9. [ ] Create worker instruction files with output location guidance
-9. [ ] Send detailed task assignments with clear deliverables
+10. [ ] Send detailed task assignments with clear deliverables
-10. [ ] Set reporting requirements and milestones
+11. [ ] Set reporting requirements and milestones

 ### Active Management
-11. [ ] Monitor worker progress continuously
+12. [ ] Monitor worker progress continuously
+13. [ ] Commit progress at major milestones (use `milestone_commit "description"`)
-12. [ ] Respond to worker questions and blockers
+14. [ ] Respond to worker questions and blockers
-13. [ ] Coordinate dependencies between workers
+15. [ ] Coordinate dependencies between workers
-14. [ ] Perform quality checks on interim deliverables
+16. [ ] Perform quality checks on interim deliverables
-15. [ ] Redirect workers as needed based on progress
+17. [ ] Redirect workers as needed based on progress
+18. [ ] Commit when significant components are completed

 ### Results Integration
-16. [ ] Collect final outputs from all workers
+19. [ ] Collect final outputs from all workers
-17. [ ] Review and synthesize worker deliverables
+20. [ ] Review and synthesize worker deliverables
-18. [ ] Resolve any conflicts or inconsistencies
+21. [ ] Resolve any conflicts or inconsistencies
-19. [ ] Create integrated final deliverable
+22. [ ] Create integrated final deliverable
-20. [ ] Generate comprehensive final report
+23. [ ] Generate comprehensive final report

 ### Task Completion
-21. [ ] Ensure all work is saved
+24. [ ] Ensure all work is saved
-22. [ ] Thank workers for their contributions
+25. [ ] Thank workers for their contributions
-23. [ ] Execute `complete_task()` to:
+26. [ ] Execute `complete_task()` to:
     - [ ] Close worker panes
     - [ ] Delete worker instruction files
+    - [ ] Create final git commit
-    - [ ] Display completion report
+    - [ ] Display completion report with git summary
-24. [ ] Remain available in main pane for follow-up
+27. [ ] Remain available in main pane for follow-up or merge operations